FileSaveAs

 uk iPhone Web Browser

 Of course, if you're able to connect using wi-fi, either at home, in the office or at a wi-fi hotspot, browsing is much faster, and the experience is so much better.
 Note that with the iPhone, you also get free access to all 7,000 of The Cloud's wifi hotspots, for free browsing.
-BT Broadband customers note that you get a monthly amount of free wi-fi at BTopenzone hotspots too.
+BT Broadband customers note that you get a monthly amount of free Wi-fi at BTopenzone hotspots too.

 We were also impressed with some of the web apps, particularly the Facebook app.
 If you're a Facebook user, you'll find that there's a special interface available for iPhone users that makes accessing your Facebook account on the move really easy. various other top sites also support custom iPhone versions, all adding to the online experience.